 Annapurna Region trekking is another rewarding trekking region in Nepal.
 It is the second-best trekking region in Nepal after the Everest Base Camp Trek.
-From the north of Pokhara, Annapurna massifs in the Himalayas serve the tenth highest mountain in the world-Annapurna I (8091m), including Nepal’s most iconic mountains Machhapuchre, and majestic Dhaulagiri.
+From the north of Pokhara, Annapurna massifs in the Himalayas serve as the tenth highest mountain in the world-Annapurna I (8091m), including Nepal’s most iconic mountains Machhapuchre, and majestic Dhaulagiri.
 Annapurna region trekking is brimming with natural beauties with beguiling views of Annapurna massifs where you can find a huge range of variety from easy graded, 3 days trek to the strenuous trek that takes you more than 20 days.
-You can access Annapurna Regions from the second-largest touristic city Pokhara, Nayapul, and Jomsom.
+You can access Annapurna Regions from the second-largest tourist cities Pokhara, Nayapul, and Jomsom.
 With the excellent trekking infrastructure, you will have an absolutely beautiful experience trekking in this region which is sure to be engraved into your memories.

-Famous treks in Annapurna Region:
+Famous treks in the Annapurna Region: